vhub-team/native-db/functions/0x933D6A9EEC1BACD0.md

 # MISC::SET_BIT

 ## Summary
-Sets the bit at the index (BitToSetIndex) of the integer (IntToModify) passed.
+Sets the bit at the index (BitToSetIndex) of the integer (IntToModify) passed

 ## Parameters
 * **INT\*** variable